caleb-sideras/temporary-framework-starter/README.md

 NOTES

+- static rendering of a component that uses a suspense doesn't run keep the request handler from build -> start
+  - This is impossible to solve based on my current abilities.
+So just make this explicit in the docs
 - Provide w and r objects to the index -> if so, all static pages will be rendered on build-time and inserted on request time